micro-os-plus/micro-test-plus-xpack/README.md

 ### C++ API

-Aiming simplicity, µTest++ provides only a small number of primitives used to check expectations/assumptions defined as logical conditions:
+Aiming simplicity, µTest++ provides only a limited number of primitives used to check expectations/assumptions/exceptions.

 #### Expectations

-Expectations are checks whose results are counted and do not stop the fest (as opposed to assumptions, which abort the test).
+Expectations are checks whose results are counted and do not stop the test (as opposed to assumptions, which abort the test).

 ```C++
 template <class Expr_T, type_traits::requires_t<....>>